sdenec/tidy5e-sheet/README.md

 Currently all of the settings that are available are client-side settings.
 This means that what you change here will not have an effect on any other computer or player.

-### Feature: All your favorite items are synced between modules

-The favorite system is syncronized with the module [Character Sheet Favorites](https://gitlab.com/mxzf/favorite-items) and [Favorite tab](https://github.com/syl3r86/favtab)

 #### Using the filter

 This module relies on populating data that doesn't seem to exist by default: "Is this spell a {class} spell for you?"
 So the first step is going to be going through each spell on your sheet and selecting the spell's class in the itemsheet's details tab.